Base of posterior horn

 Definition

-The base of posterior horn refers to the region that lies ventral to the neck.
-From a cytoarchitectural perspective, this region corresponds with Rexed lamina VII or with the lateral intermediate substance of the spinal cord.
+The base of posterior horn is the region of the spinal cord situated ventral to the neck of the posterior horn.
+From a cytoarchitectural perspective, it corresponds to Rexed lamina VII, or with the lateral intermediate substance of the spinal cord.

 References